top of page

 In the early 1980's admissions began to be processed through the Department of Social Services rather than through churches.
 Many of the children in care were displaced from their families due to abandonment, abuse, and neglect.
 The cottages functioned as family environments, with meals cooked in the cottage and eaten at the dining table as a family.
 Siblings were placed together when possible, helping to maintain family ties.

-Today the Free Will Baptist Children's Home sits on approximately 400 acres, and has a residential program that cares for youth ages 12 and older on campus and a Family Foster Care program that serves youth from birth-18 years of age.
+Today the Free Will Baptist Children's Home features five programs, including a residential program licensed to care for youth ages 5 and older on campus, and a Family Foster Care & Adoptions program that serves youth newborn and older.
 The youth on campus live as a family in five cottages with cottage parents.
-They are responsible for chores, including laundry, cleaning, and assisting with meals.
-The cottages function similarly to a home, with everyone participating and helping one another.
-The Foster Care program licenses foster parents to care for children of all ages in their homes.
-The majority of our young people come to the Home as part of a sibling group and it is our goal to help them maintain these bonds.
+The cottages function similarly to a home with cottage parents and everyone participating and helping one another.
+The Family Foster Care & Adoptions program recruits and licenses foster parents to care for children of all ages in their homes.
+It also serves to place children in their forever home through fostering to adopt.
+The majority of our young people come to the Children's Home as part of a sibling group and it is our goal to help them maintain these bonds.

 bottom of page